darkeclipz/graphs/passcode_derivation.md

 ## Analysis

-This problem is a directed acyclic graph.
-The topological order is the passphrase.
+Because the order in which the characters are asked is ordered, this problem can be represented with a directed acyclic graph.
+If we sort the graph in topological order, the result is the passphrase.
 If we visualize the problem:

 ![passphrase](/img/passphrase.png)

 If we added more verification codes to the diagram, it is easily solvable by hand.

 ## `Bigraph` text format

+We will create a graph with `10` vertices, although `4` and `5` are not used.
+We will filter out `4` and `5` later, when printing the resulting passphrase.

 The following `Bigraph` text format is used to load the graph: